node-red/designs/designs/flow-testing/another_idea.md

 ## Other concerns
  - How to test dashboard nodes from flow testing? (it may be impossible)
+ - We will add how to run on the CLI. (arguments, example, etc)

 ## History
 - 2020-01-31 - Initial proposal